manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 However it is noted with some datasets the legislation is implicit and therefore this field is not required.
-For example, for a dataset named "Regional Parks" it may be inferred that the protected areas are under the Local Government Act 2002 and Section 139 Regional Park.
+For example, for a dataset named "Regional Parks" it may be inferred that the protected areas are under the Local Government Act 2002 Section 139 Regional Park.
 This is the reason that required status is "yes - where not implicit"

 Best practices: